quaderno/quaderno-api/source/includes/_credits.md

 custom_metadata | no                                         | Key-value data.
 You can have up to 20 keys, with key names up to 40 characters long and values up to 500 characters long.

 <aside class="notice">
-If you pass a `contact` JSON object instead of a `contact_id`, and the first and last name combination does not match any of your existing credits, a new one will be created, otherwise a new credit will be created for the existing credit.<br /><br />
+If you pass a `contact` JSON object instead of a `contact_id`, and the email or first and last name combination does not match any of your existing credits, a new one will be created, otherwise a new credit will be created for the existing credit.<br /><br />

 <p>Please note that you can pass <strong>either</strong> credit_id or credit, but if you pass both then results may not be what you expect.</p>